 (Offered as BIOL 30 and CHEM 30.)
 Structure and function of biologically important molecules and their role(s) in life processes.
 Protein conformation, enzymatic mechanisms and selected metabolic pathways will be analyzed.
 Additional topics may include: nucleic acid conformation, DNA/protein interactions, signal transduction and transport phenomena.
 Four classroom hours and four hours of laboratory work per week.
 Offered jointly by the Departments of Biology and Chemistry.

 Requisite: Chemistry 21 and Biology 19; Chemistry 22 is a co-requisite.
 Anyone who wishes to take the course but does not satisfy these criteria should obtain permission from the instructor.
 Spring semester.
-Professors Springer (Biology) and Jaswal (Chemistry).2016-17: Not offered
+Professors Springer (Biology) and Jaswal (Chemistry).2016-17: Offered in Spring 2017

 An analysis of the molecules and molecular mechanisms underlying nervous system function, development, and disease.
 We will explore the proteins that contribute to the unique structure and function of neurons, including an in-depth analysis of synaptic communication and the molecular processes that modify synapses.
 We will also study the molecular mechanisms that control brain development, from neurogenesis, neurite growth and synaptogenesis to cell death and degeneration.
 In addition to analyzing neural function, throughout the course we will also study nervous system dysfunction resulting when such molecular mechanisms fail, leading to neurodevelopmental and neurodegenerative disease.
 Readings from primary literature will emphasize current molecular techniques utilized in the study of the nervous system.
 Three classroom hours and three hours of laboratory per week.

 Requisite: Biology 19 and Chemistry 12.
 Limited to 30 students.
 Fall semester.
 Professor Graf.2016-17: Offered in Fall 2016